 The Data Update Coordinator will need to talk to several people on your campus to complete the Institutional Update accurately.
-The coordinator should work closely with those individuals who submit your IPEDS Data and Title IV requests.
+The coordinator should work closely with those individuals who submit your institution's date for IPEDS surveys and Title IV requests.
 In many institutions, these responsibilities are carried out by the Institutional Research and Financial Aid offices.

 In addition, the Institutional Update requests specific financial detail.
-Thus, the coordinator will need to consult with your institution's chief financial officer or whoever is responsible for your institution's budgets and audits.
+Thus, the coordinator will need to consult with your institution's Chief Financial Officer or whoever is responsible for your institution's budgets and audits.